genepattern/tfsites.AnnotateAndVisualizeTFSites/docs/v1/index.md

 ## Introduction

 `AnnotateAndVisualizeTfSites` annotates transcription factor binding sites across a DNA sequence.
 Multiple transcription factors can be analyzed.
 Each binding site is labeled with the TF name and a unique binding site ID.
-If a relative affinity/score dataset from defineTfSites is provided for a transcription factor, the  affinity/score of this site will be labeled and the intensity of the binding site’s color will be proportional to the  affinity/score.
+If a relative affinity/score dataset from the `DefineTfSites` modules is provided for a transcription factor, the  affinity/score of this site will be labeled and the intensity of the binding site’s color will be proportional to the  affinity/score.

 ## Methodology

 We iterate across every k-mer in the DNA sequence and identify those that conform to the IUPAC definition for transcription factor binding sites.
-For each binding site, we report its sequence, position, TF name,  affinity/score (if PBM/PFM data is given), direction (“+” if it follows the given IUPAC and “-” if it follows the reverse complement of the IUPAC), and a unique ID.
+For each binding site, we report its sequence, position, TF name,  affinity/score (if PBM/PFM data is given), direction (“+” if it follows the given binding site definition and “-” if it follows the reverse complement of the binding site definition), and a unique ID.

 Using the binding sites identified in the DNA sequence, an image of the DNA sequence and all annotated binding sites is generated.
 Each binding site is plotted as a polygon that points in the direction of the site (right for positive, left for negative, and straight for a palindrome sequence).

-If the sequence is greater than 500 nucleotides in length, the annotation images are saved to multiple files.
+If the sequence is greater than 500 nucleotides in length, the annotated images are saved to multiple files.
 Each file contains a maximum of 500 nucleotides.

 ## Parameters